 If you are asked for details

-Correspondent Bank: STANDARD BANK OF SOUTH AFRICA
+Correspondent Bank: STANDARD BANK OF SOUTH AFRICA Correspondent Bank Swift Code: SBZAZAJJXXX Account number: 090861930

-Please ensure that you request your bank charges ALL charges to your account including thos of the correspondent bank.
+Please ensure that you request your bank charges ALL charges to your account including those of the correspondent bank.
 We often have shortfalls of up to US$40 on transfers because unless instructed they have no way of recovering theior costs other than to dedudt it from our payment.
 We will have no option but to request settlement of any shortfalls on board

 Credit Cards